-Effective January 1, 2008, the Plan adopted the provisions of Statement of Financial Accounting Standards No. 157, "Fair Value Measurements" (SFAS 157), with respect to financial assets and liabilities.
-SFAS 157 defines fair value, establishes a framework for measuring fair value and enhances disclosure requirements for fair value measurements.
-SFAS 157 framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+The fair value measurements standard establishes a framework for measuring fair value.
+That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-The three levels of the fair value hierarchy under SFAS 157 are described below:
+The three levels of the fair value hierarchy under the standard are described below:

-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include: - Quoted market prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability;

-Inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include: - Quoted market prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.